How Outcome-as-a-Service and Outcome Based Pricing Are Changing SaaS GTM

 The Companies That Figure This Out First Will Set the Category Standard

-McKinsey's data on AI high performers - the top 6% driving disproportionate returns - reveals one consistent pattern: they are three times more likely to fundamentally redesign their workflows around AI rather than layer it onto existing processes.
-BCG echoes this, finding that leading companies allocate more than 80% of their AI investment to reshaping business functions, not to incremental productivity gains.
+McKinsey's research on AI high performers - the top 6% generating disproportionate returns - found one consistent pattern: they were three times more likely to redesign workflows around AI instead of layering it onto existing processes.
+BCG found something similar: leading companies allocate more than 80% of their AI investment toward reshaping business functions rather than incremental productivity gains.

 The same logic applies to vendors.
 The companies that win in an outcome-competitive market won't necessarily have the best models.
-They'll be the ones willing to restructure their pricing, their customer success motion, their sales hiring, and their measurement infrastructure around a different definition of value delivered.
+They'll be the ones willing to restructure pricing, customer success, sales hiring, and measurement infrastructure around a different definition of value delivered.

 The urgency is real.
-Bessemer's Cloud 100 data shows the cohort crossed $1.1 trillion in total value for the first time - a 36% jump from the previous year.
-AI-native companies are reaching $100M ARR in 5.7 years on average versus 7.5 years for the broader list, with some breakouts hitting it in under four years.
-The window for incumbents to lead this shift rather than react to it is not indefinite.
+Bessemer's Cloud 100 data shows the cohort crossed $1.1 trillion in total value for the first time - up 36% year over year.
+AI-native companies are reaching $100M ARR in 5.7 years on average versus 7.5 years for the broader market, with some hitting it in under four years.
+The window for incumbents to lead this shift instead of reacting to it is not indefinite.

 KEY INSIGHT: The companies reaching scale fastest aren't winning on product alone.
 They're winning on how they frame, price, and prove value and that playbook is being rewritten right now.